 When you switch from an antiperspirant to a natural deodorant, there will be a transition period.
+We're not gonna lie.
 It won’t be fun.
-You will not feel very fresh and clean at first.
+You will not feel very fresh and clean, at first.
 Let us explain.
 Using antiperspirants, your sweat glands are blocked by the aluminum and your glands do not create sweat.
 For your body, that's a false positive.
 Chemicals in antiperspirants and non-clean deodorants create unnatural effects in your body and may carry potential health risks.
 Your underarm area is a direct portal to your glands and your bloodstream, so anything you put there will enter your bloodstream quickly.

 Upon your first few natural deodorant applications, you will see your body will over-compensate; as a result, you may sweat more than usual.
 It’s just a sign your sweat glands are opening (which is a good thing).
 Don't give up if you don't like the results right away.
 You may need to reapply a few times a day at first to feel comfortable.
 Keep your deodorant with you.
 It’s not uncommon at first to reapply several times a day (like three or four).

-Once you have gotten through the transition period, you will be able to wear your natural deodorant easily and relax!
-Then you’ll be telling everyone they should try it too!
+Once you have gotten through the transition period, you will be able to wear your natural deodorant easily and relax.
+You'll feel great that you are doing something that's healthy for you.
+Then you’ll be telling everyone they should try it too.

 Learn more about why Starling's deodorant formula works so well here:

 What if you're sensitive to deodorants?
 Read here:

 Using natural deodorant and it stopped working?
 Read about what to do here: